 Do note that flooding can also be caused by a leak that grows out of control.
 That’s why you need to make sure that you keep a check for signs of leaks around your property.
 One of the most common signs of a leak is going to be increases to your water bills.
 These can increase gradually over time or change suddenly.
 Any significant change to your water bill is worth investigating to find out what the underlying cause is going to be.

-Do note that it’s often easy to spot leaks in pipes as they will often be at weak points such as at the turns.
+Also note that it’s often easy to spot leaks in pipes as they will often be at weak points such as at the turns.
 This is where pipes are most likely to corrode first if they are quite old.

 Even a small pin-sized leak in a pipe can be enough to significantly alter your water bill so this is an early sign that will definitely be worth looking out for.